CSC207-UofT/course-project-uwutever/reports/phase2/design_document.md

 There were a few improvements we made to the CRC model, including splitting the FSA/DFA/NFA class up, making `DFA` and `NFA` subclasses of the `FSA` abstract class, since they have separate responsibilities.

-Both of these classes will be built utilizing the `FSABuilder` interface, however, they have different responsibilities:
+Both of these classes are built utilizing the `FSABuilder` interface, however, they have different responsibilities:
 The compiler compiles the parsed Abstract Syntax Tree into an `NFA` since that can be done in a more straightforward manner.
 The `NFA` is then converted into `DFA` to complete the matching since a `DFA` is more efficient (especially if the user will be matching the multiple strings to the same regular expression).
 This `DFA` will be stored for later use.